MunwarAli12/CICD-Pipeline-Build/README.md

 ## Result,
 - As a result, established a CI-CD pipeline for a spring boot application built using Maven and use the CI-CD tool Github Actions.
-The pipeline now includes a code build and a docker build step. cmd Prompt:
+The pipeline now includes a code build and a docker build step.